shandran/shandran.github.io/openneuroscience.md

 - Scroll wheel or pinch on mousepad: zoom in or out (first place the mouse cursor over the view you wish to zoom in and out of)
 - Ctrl = and Ctrl -: zoom in and zoom out (first single mouse click on the view you wish to zoom in and out of)
 - comma and period: change z plane down and up, respectively (only works when EM view is selected)
+- You can also change the x,y, and z locations manually in the upper left corner of the window
 - l (lower case l): recolor (changes all segment colors, it is not specific for one cell; see below)
 - Ctrl-A: toggle crosshairs off and on
 - Single click on a layer rectangle (on top of window): toggle the view of that layer on or off